 - We've been administrating the non-broadcast Advertising Code for over 50 years and the broadcast Advertising Code for over ten.
 Our remit was further extended in 2011 to include claims made by companies on their own websites and in social media spaces under their control.

-- As a result of that work, 10,850 ads were either changed or removed (an increase of 53% over the previous year).
+- As a result of that work, 8,881 ads were either changed or removed.

 - We’re independent of Government and our regulation comes at no cost to the taxpayer.